layilin/SP23-33852/_annotations/book4.md

 130.121 Machaon.
 Greek physician and son of Asclepius, god of healing.

 [plant] 131.123-124 vervain...sempre-vive, Unload their bowels.
-Vervain (*Verbena officinalis*) is an herbal shrub native to Europe.
+Vervain (*Verbena officinalis*) is an herbal shrub whose native range includes the Old World and Australia.
 The dried plant is used to make tea.
 Sempre-vive refers to the genus *Sempervivum* ("always living"), a group of plants native to Europe and parts of Asia.
 Gilmore notes that Grainger may not have been referring to European vervain but to *Aloe vera*, a plant highly valued for its medicinal properties and native to the Arabian Peninsula.

 131.127 white eagle; deadly foe to worms.
 Calomel or mercuric chloride.
 Medicine widely used in the eighteenth century for its laxative and purgative effects, also described here by Grainger as a vermifuge or drug used to eliminate parasitic worms from the body.